khipufieldguide/data-science-khipu-article/README.md

 This repository contains companion data and code for the article ***How Can Data Science Contribute to Understanding the Khipu Code?*** by Manuel Medrano and Ashok Khosla (under review).
 All of this companion information is presented in more detail and with additional analyses on Khosla's companion website [www.khipufieldguide.com](https://www.khipufieldguide.com/notebook/index.html).

 ## Prerequisites
-Data are stored in two formats, CSV (comma-separated values) and SQL.
-The CSV files can be read by Excel, R, Python or any spreadsheet aware software.
-These files can also be viewed at [www.khipufieldguide.com](www.khipufieldguide.com/notebook/analyses/ascher_sums_overview.html).
-The SQL file is a SQL "pickle" created by the open-source MySQL package MariaDB.
+Data are stored in three formats.
+Khipus are stored as KhipuFieldGuide Excel Spreadsheets, and as SQL database compatible with the Open Khipu Repository Format.
+Generated data is stored as CSV (comma-separated values) text files and can be read by Excel, R, Python or any spreadsheet aware software.
+The SQL file is a SQL "dump" created by the open-source MySQL package MariaDB.

 ## Data
 The data folder contains:

-* A [SQL *dump*](./data/KFG_DB.SQL) of the 650 khipus used in the Khipu Field Guide (KFG) to construct the article.
+* A [**KFG_DB_Excel** Directory](./data/KFG_DB_Excel) of the 650 khipus used in the Khipu Field Guide (KFG) to construct the article.
 More information on the creation of the KFG database can be viewed at the [KFG Codebook](https://www.khipufieldguide.com/databook/Database_Build.html)
-* A [khipu summary](./data/khipu_summary.csv) CSV file, containing summary information about every khipu in the KFG.
+* A [**KFG_DB_SQL Directory**](./data/KFG_DB.SQL) of the 650 khipus used in the Khipu Field Guide (KFG) to construct the article.
+More information on the creation of the KFG database can be viewed at the [KFG Codebook](https://www.khipufieldguide.com/databook/Database_Build.html)
-* A folder containing Ascher summation relations for all the Ascher summation relations in the 650 khipu, as well as a [summary file](./data/ascher_sum/relations/ascher_sum_relationships.csv).
+* An [**Ascher Sum Relations** Directory](./data/ascher_sum_relations)  containing Ascher summation relations for all the Ascher summation relations in the 650 khipu, as well as a [summary file](./data/ascher_sum/relations/ascher_sum_relationships.csv).
   These files generally come in pairs (mostly, but not always) - a summary file, showing the number of sums/relations for each khipu, and a more detailed relations file, containing each summation and its location and other useful information.
   More detailed viewing and analyses of these relationships is available at https://www.khipufieldguide.com/notebook/analyses/ascher_sums_overview.html
+* A [**khipu summary**](./data/khipu_summary.csv) CSV file, containing summary information about every khipu in the KFG.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>